What Jerry Seinfeld Learned While Reading Marcus Aurelius

 The actor, who recently turned 70, said the realization helped him appreciate how precious time is here, and how it shouldn’t be squandered by fretting over things we can’t control.

-“[It’s] wasted time and energy,” Seinfeld said.
+“[It’s] wasted time and energy,” Mr. Seinfeld said.
 “Marcus Aurelius says your only focus should be on getting better at what you’re doing.
 Focus on what you’re doing; get better at what you’re doing.
 Everything else is a complete waste of time.”

 ‘Those Who Can Rule Themselves’

-Though he might not have known it, Seinfeld’s message is deeply entwined with the freedom philosophy.
-The idea that self-improvement is inherently pro-liberty is one FEE-founder Leonard Read explored in his 1962 book “Elements of Libertarian Leadership”:
+Though he might not have known it, Mr. Seinfeld’s message is deeply entwined with the freedom philosophy.
+The idea that self-improvement is inherently pro-liberty is one that Foundation of Economic Education founder Leonard Read explored in his 1962 book “Elements of Libertarian Leadership”:

 “All individuals are faced with the problem of whom to improve, themselves or others.
 Their aim, it seems to me, should be to affect their own unfolding, the upgrading of their own consciousness, in short, self-perfection.
 Those who don’t even try or, when trying, find self-perfection too difficult, usually seek to expend their energy on others.
 Their energy has to find some target.
 Those who succeed in directing their energy inward—particularly if they be blessed with great energy, like Goethe, for instance—become moral leaders.
 Those who fail to direct their energy inward and let it manifest itself externally—particularly if they be of great energy, like Napoleon, for instance—become immoral leaders.
 Those who refuse to rule themselves are usually bent on ruling others.
 Those who can rule themselves usually have no interest in ruling others.”

 Read was essentially saying that the best way to improve the world is to improve your self, an idea that stretches all the way back to Plato (c.
-427–348 BC).
+427–348 B.C.).

 The notion is pretty simple.
 In order to help others, one must first attend to his own needs.
 Or as Plato says, in order to ensure justice to others, first a man must set “his own house in good order and rule himself.”